-Understand the needs for real-time updated data and analysis, Infor has comprised data push capabilities with the aim to establish a clean, useful, near real-time data lake that their customers can analyse with the help from Infor’s Birst BI platform.
+Understand the need for real-time updated data and analysis, Infor has comprised data push capabilities with the aim to establish a clean, useful, near real-time data lake that their customers can analyse with the help of Infor’s Birst BI platform.
 In addition, organisations can benefit from the integration of Infor’s new Approva GRC application and their Coleman AI, providing real-time risk analysis, fraud prevention, and spot out emerging trends to help you make all the appropriate decisions.

-Data lake still has its own limitations, as it requires end-users to possess the data manipulation and analytical skills to be able to use a large body of raw, unprocessed data effectively.
+Data lake still has its own limitations as it requires end-users to possess the data manipulation and analytical skills to utilise a large body of raw, unprocessed data effectively.
 However, data lake technology is proven to offer an economical way of storing a wide variety of data types for different purposes.

-With data lake’s new approach to process data: ELT is inevitably the future of Big data and BI applications.
-The sooner your organisation considers to immerse in the Data lake, the more successful you will be in the future.
+With data lake’s new approach to processing data: ELT is inevitably the future of Big data and BI applications.
+The sooner your organisation considers immersing in the Data lake, the more successful you will be in the future.